josejc/life/cell2.md

     return (vzone*x+hzone)
 ```

-PROBLEMS
+##Problems

-    -All the goroutines read the structure data world
+    * All the goroutines read the structure data world
         No problem, because only read, the main function control with channels when goroutines running
-    -With this solution if all the cells are in one zone don't improve the time of execution, the best improve is
+    * With this solution if all the cells are in one zone don't improve the time of execution, the best improve is
         when the cells are uniform distribution in the world
         Nothing to do
-    -How match the borderlines in the different zones of the world
+    * How match the borderlines in the different zones of the world
         No problem, the main function divide the world in zones but the goroutines read all the world, no borderlines